Kimskogfelter/Recipe-site/README.md

   - I want to easy find what the website offers
   - I want to navigate easy through the different menus
-  - I want to find the links to other social media platform where I can find more information about Safari Retreat and what they offer
+  - I want to find the links to other social media platform where I can find and search the recipes through other platforms
+  - I want to be able to join the website so I easy can find new/saved recipes
+  - I want to be able to join the website so I can write my own recipes
+  - I want to be able to rate recipes
-  - I want to book a trip
+  - I want to be able to comment on recipes

 - #### As a returning and frequent user

-  - I want to see if they have any new activities
+  - I want to log in and see saved/created recipes
-  - I want to see if the safaris been updated with a new route
+  - I want to see if the website is updated with new recipes
+  - I want to be able to update my recipes
+  - I want to be able to answer on commented recipes
-  - I might want to contact the Safari Retreat for more information about a request or booking
+  - I might want to contact Healthy You if I got any questions

 #### All users want to be able to scroll through the website on their phones without any disturbing events and easy find what they are looking for